LINBIT/virter/examples/hello-world-container/README.md

-# Hello world example provisioning with Docker
+# Hello world example provisioning with containers

 This example contacts the VM(s) from a container and writes to the file `/file`.